hypernym-studio/nuxt-anime/README.md

 ## Features

 - Helps you integrate the Anime.js animation library
-- Provides a solution for global use
+- Provides the main _anime_ helper globally
+- Supports custom composables
 - Zero-config setup ready to go
 - TypeScript friendly
 - Super easy to use